Learn more about what it takes to succeed as a social media manager, and the skills you'll need to become one.

 Experience working with social media is a key part of becoming a manager in the field.
 If you’re short on experience, look for an entry-level position that can teach you the basics of social media marketing before trying to move into a managerial position.

 Keep an eye out for these entry-level job titles:

-Social media coordinator
+Social media coordinator or specialist

 Social media associate